babbins/baird-guitars/src/pages/guitars/blue-boy.md

 \-Alder top and back with maple sides and mahogany neck and end blocks

-\-Wenge fingerboard with port orford cedar neck
+\-Wenge fingerboard with port orford cedar neck, bolt-on

 \-Hand cut brass tail piece and bridge